-Instagram, Facebook, X, email, cat memes, and a slice of the internet all sit connected in our pockets, bags, homes, cars and work space.
-With the rise of 5G, refined software development and ever more powerful mobile devices, we take our connectivity for granted.
-Along with water, gas and electricity, we now demand internet connectivity as a 4th necessary utility.
-On assignment to some remote locations around the world I’ve often found mobile reception poor, frustratingly slow or expensive but ultimately my devices, with some persistence, are able to connect to the world beyond.
-You simply cannot escape our sharing and update culture.
+Instagram, Facebook, X, email, cat memes, and a slice of the internet are all connected to us, sitting in our pockets, bags, homes, cars, and workplaces.
+With the rise of 5G, refined software development, and ever more powerful mobile devices, we take our connectivity for granted.
+Just as we demand water, gas, and electricity as essential utilities, we now demand internet connectivity.

 Listen on BBC Sounds